dv222cq/dv222cq.github.io/_posts/2019-11-14-open-graph.md

 categories: open-graph
 image: /assets/og-slack.png
 ---
-"The Open Graph protocol enables any web page to become a rich object in a social graph."
-(Open Graph, 2019) In practice, this means Facebook, Slack, Twitter and other platforms may fetch images and descriptions, displaying your link as a "card", rather than a plain text link.
+"The Open Graph protocol enables any web page to become a rich object in a social graph." ([Open Graph, 2019](https://ogp.me/){:target="_blank"}) In practice, this means Facebook, Slack, Twitter and other platforms may fetch images and descriptions, displaying your link as a "card", rather than a plain text link.
 Which again translates to user friendliness and considerably more clicks.

 <figure>
 <img src="/assets/og-slack.png" alt="Screen shot of sharing a link to this site in Slack." />